Examples of available sports spread bets include:

 The advantage of sports spread betting

 One advantage that sports spread betting offers over traditional sports betting is that many sports spread betting firms are willing to offer their clients credit for betting.
 The amount of credit offered, if any, is, of course, based on the creditworthiness of the individual spread bettor.

 The difference is simply that of what you’re betting on – sports related outcomes vs. financial instrument related outcomes.
 Then again, it’s possible that one could be very good at predicting movements in the financial markets, but much less talented at predicting the happenings in sports events.

 As with financial spread betting, many sports spread bettors specialise, focusing their bets in one arena.
 A financial spread bettor might only place bets on gold, or precious metals markets, while a sports spread betting punter might only place bets on football matches.

 Just as with financial spread betting, you should do your due diligence when choosing a sports spread betting firm.
-Make sure that that the sports spread betting company you choose to go with is a regulated one, and one, such as Sporting Index, with an established reputation.
+Make sure that that the sports spread betting company you choose to go with is a regulated one.

 Your choice of a sports spread betting firm may depend on the range of betting markets the firm offers.
 The range of betting markets varies greatly.

 - Some sports spread bet companies only offer sports spread betting.

 - Some offer both sports spread betting and traditional fixed odds sports betting.